rajkosara/PF-Tests/README.md

 ------
 rake cuke:specific TAGS="[tag]"

+#this will run all the greece ONLY tests against greece
+rake cuke:specific TAGS=@greece CONFIG=local_env_gr

 This will run all the tests that have been given a particular tag. e.g rake cuke:specific TAGS=@login or rake cuke:specific TAGS=@general_info